moonglum/dotfiles/README.md

   ExitOnForwardFailure yes
 ```

 In addition to that, the host and machine share the pubring.gpg and trustdb.gpg.
-They are both in the
-folder of this repo (but gitignored), and then linked to the according locations.
+They are both in the folder of this repo (but gitignored), and then linked to the according locations.

-Does the trustdb make sense?
-The pubring is important so that we have the public keys in both places.
-Do I need that pretty empty gpg.conf?
-There is probably a default keyserver.

 ## Thanks